“It’s good to help people who truly want to change their living situation and who are ready to do something about it.”

 Friedrich, born in 1949, is the founder of the foundation and chairman of its board.
 Since its establishment in 2009, he also directs the operations, which primarily consist of the planning, management, monitoring and evaluation of the projects.
-Friedrich studied German Literature and Philosophy, was managing director of a SME-company until the mid-90s, and afterwards has been working for himself in the advertising industry.
+Friedrich studied German Langauge and Literature and Philosophy, was managing director of a SME-company until the mid-90s, and afterwards has been working for himself in the advertising industry.

 “Having witnessed first-hand the challenges of women in my part of the world, I was motivated to assist in changing their status-quo.”

 Nicholas, born in 1982, directs the Anoshe Women’s Group; a group of 450 women in the Chereponi district of Northern Ghana which is supported by Sabab Lou in the cultivation and selling of soybeans.
 Nicholas has significantly contributed to development of the group from 150 to 450 members in the last four years.
 Prior to joining Sabab Lou, Nicholas studied Management at Tamale Polytechnic and received a Bachelor of Management Studies at the University of Cape Coast.
 He taught at Chereponi Senior High School and is currently working with the Chereponi District Assembly as an Information Officer.

 “I want to encourage people to develop productive ideas in order to achieve independence and self-reliance”

 Together with Mandavi, Edith Lanfer, born in 1957, is responsible for the online communication of the foundation.
 She is author of many of many of the blogposts and writes regular updates about the projects in Ghana and The Gambia.
 As the wife of Friedrich Keller-Bauer, she is engaged in work of the foundation since its beginning.
 Her expertise lies in the development and implementation of agricultural projects.